foxtbirdy/Mini_Apps/Temperature-Converter/development-logs/log_XXX[Setting-App-Regex].md

 the QRegExpValidator comes with a feature of "Invalid, Accepted, Intermediate"

 both the respond have their own code calls that makes my work be a lot easier.

+This is a link of a post by [snorfalorpagus.net](https://snorfalorpagus.net/blog/2014/08/09/validating-user-input-in-pyqt4-using-qvalidator/) related to the usage of Validator.
+They covered all the details.
+I think.